-Board engagement is one of the most important aspects of an board of directors.
-CEOs should have a heightened awareness of board engagement.
-It is easy for members to slip into disengagement but we have put together three ways to increase engagement of every board member.
+Team engagement is one of the most important aspects of team performance.
+Team leaders should have a heightened awareness of their team engagement.
+It is easy for members to slip into disengagement, so we have put together three ways to increase the engagement of every team member.

-These markers are just the beginning for engagement but they will get your board talking.
-Board engagement is one aspect of great board dynamics.
+These markers are just the beginning of helping your team be more engaged.
+Team engagement is one aspect of positive team dynamics.

 If you’d like to learn more about how we can help you, request a consultation by clicking here.